Kristina01111000/Drws_site/README.md

 Only put the stuff that they get access to when they join

-changes video page to free videos wihth the others labeled

 no news on the new text for the GH homepage see if i heard from sarah for posts,